bencvt/BuildRegion/README.md

 destroyed is time-consuming and annoying.
 BuildRegion is a user interface enhancement mod, designed to help you avoid these little accidents.

-BuildRegion can also help you make circles and other shapes, giving you a dynamic blueprint right there in the world.
+BuildRegion can also help you plan structures, giving you a dynamic blueprint right there in the world.

 BuildRegion is *not* an auto-build tool.
 It will only prevent you from misclicking; it will not click for you.
 It's all client-side, meaning you can